fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 ### SAAS

-We intend at some point to provide Pangolin in a hosted offering with pricing competitive to generally available cloud VPS services.
-This way users who would like to use Pangolin but don't want to manage their own VPS can do so and help to fund future development.
+We intend at some point to provide Pangolin in a hosted offering with a healthy free tier and pricing competitive to generally available cloud VPS services.
+This way users who would like to use Pangolin - but don't want to manage their own VPS - can do so and help to fund future development.